InternationalTradeAdministration/taxonomy-browser/README.md

 3. Input the appropriate API_KEY and div ID into the script.
 4. Place the element `<div id="taxonomy_container"></div>` where the taxonomy container should appear in the `<body>`.

+## Run locally
+  * Install dependencies with `npm install`.
+  * Then, `npm run start` launches the app in development mode, with changes viewable at [http://localhost:3000](http://localhost:3000).
+    * The page will reload if you make edits.<br>
+    * You will also see any lint errors in the console.

+## Running tests
+In one terminal tab, launch server with `npm run start`.
+In another terminal tab, launch tests with `npm run test`.
+Expect the suite to pass within 10 seconds (depending on network speed).

+## Build and Deploy to GitHub Pages
+`npm run build && npm run deploy`

 ## Additional Info
 * This project was bootstrapped with Create React App, and has been ejected to enable customization of webpack.